 - TexPrint sublimation paper

-Then there are the three sublimation papers.
+Then there are the three high-quality sub papers.
 I was actually really surprised at the difference between these three.
 I was honestly expecting them to be the same.
-But You can definitely see the difference—the TexPrint is much more bright and vivid than the other two.
+But you can definitely see the difference—the TexPrint is much more bright and vivid than the other two.
 You can really see it when you compare the individual colors, particularly in the reds.

 The next brightest is the Hiipoo, and then A-Sub was well behind that.
 I’ve had the A-Sub recommended to more than any other paper, so I thought that was a bit interesting.
 I was definitely interested in seeing how they transferred to the scrap of polyester fabric I had.